Grand National Tournament Qualification Procedures

 13. Grand National Tournament qualification.

 The final top ranking competitors/teams in each event will qualify to compete at the Grand National Tournament.
-The number of qualifiers depends on the number of schools that are league members.
+The number of qualifiers depends on the number of active schools in the league.
+This number will be published on the CFL of Charlotte Rankings page on or before January 10 of the given school year.

 5 Schools: 1 Qualifier in Each Event